-How a Legal Translation Service Can Help Your Company Avoid the Result in Duong v.
+How a Legal Translation Service Can Help Insurance Claims Adjusters Avoid the Result in Duong v.
 Salas

 The Duong case sheds important light on issues facing insurance companies when dealing with non-English speaking customers.
 First, insurance companies, rather than customers, carry the burden of demonstrating that a customer understood the policy terms.
 Second, any ambiguity with regard to the validity of a UM waiver, or other insurance agreement, will be viewed in a light most favorable to the customer.

 So, the moral of this story is: When working with a customer who does not understand or who has a limited grasp of English, you and your company need an experienced legal translation service.
 All Language Alliance, Inc. translates foreign insurance policies to English.
-We provide expert-quality translators and interpreters for any insurance agent, risk manager, and in-house counsel in Spanish, Korean, Japanese, Somali, Bosnian, Russian, Polish, Armenian, Sinhala, Canadian French, Mandarin, Tagalog, Amharic, Cantonese, Anuak, Mongolian, and other languages.
+We provide expert-quality translators and interpreters for any insurance claims adjuster, insurance agent, risk manager, and in-house counsel in Spanish, Korean, Japanese, Somali, Bosnian, Russian, Polish, Armenian, Sinhala, Canadian French, Mandarin, Tagalog, Amharic, Cantonese, Anuak, Mongolian, and other languages.
 You can avoid USAgencies’ fate in the Duong case by getting in touch with our legal translation service today.
 In addition to legal document translation services we provide legal interpreters for recorded statements and depositions via Zoom and in person.